Questfall/docs/quest-mining/completion/README.md

 The Mining Boost parameter is used to incentivize users to vote correctly when estimating the rating of unrated quests.
 Its initial value is 1, and it increases or decreases depending on the accuracy of users' quest rating votes.

 On the first structurally valid attempt at a quest specifically assigned for rating, users must choose one of eleven values (ranging from 0 to 10).
 The vote is recorded even if the answer itself is rejected: rating measures the quest experience, while Quest Bounty and Mining Points still require a correct completion.
 The vote cannot be changed, and later retries do not show the rating control.
 The control is never shown for ordinary completions.
-After the system collects the selected league and Hall quorums, the final quest rating is calculated from their weighted segment averages.
+The final quest rating is calculated from level-weighted votes after the round reaches its trust target and minimum voter count.

 {% hint style="info" %}
 For more details on the final rating results, see the author's [Karma](../creation/karma.md) article.